dgapitts/-vagrant-centos7-cockroachdb/README.md

 ### June 2021

 https://university.cockroachlabs.com/course/cockroachdb-for-python-developers

+Note I switched to Mac laptop as (a) the python-sqlalchemy movr project would not install on my old python3.5 env (!?) and (b) the cockroach install is light weight

 * [Getting started for python-dev course with vehicle data with last latitude & longitude](docs/vehicles_data_with_lat_long.md)
 * [Initial data load based on movr.zip demo files from cockroachdb uni](docs/pyhton-dev-movr-demo.md)